surrealdb/kaig/README.md

 **Function** | **Description**
 -|-
-gen_name_from_desc | generate a name from a description gen_answer | generate an answer from a question and a context infer_attributes | use a pydantic BaseModel to have the LLM infer the attributes
+gen_name_from_desc | generates a short name for an item given a description gen_answer | generates an answer from a question and a context infer_attributes | uses a pydantic BaseModel to have the LLM infer the attributes infer_concepts | generates a list of concepts that can be used to describe a provided text summarize | generates a description of what the text is about in 1 or 2 sentences

 ## Next steps